fr33n0w/rBrowser/README.md

 - Use `docker compose ps` to check service and healthcheck status (compose file includes a basic HTTP healthcheck).
 - Stop and remove containers with `docker compose down`

-## At the end, open the rBrowser UI at: http://localhost:5000
+## At the end, open the rBrowser UI at: http://localhost:5000 (or your configured port)

 -----